About the Food Sharing Project

 The Food Sharing Project is an attempt on the part of interested groups and individuals to ensure that children do not go through their school day hungry.

-The Food Sharing Project is an example of an ideal model, as a partnership among the four School Boards (Limestone District, Algonquin & Lakeshore Catholic District, Conseil des écoles publiques de l’Est de l’Ontario, and Conseil des écoles catholiques du Centre-Est), many community groups, businesses, service clubs, and individuals working together to feed children in schools.
+The Food Sharing Project is an example of an ideal model, as a partnership among the four School Boards (Limestone District, Algonquin Lakeshore District, NAMES OF TWO FRENCH BOARDS), many community groups, businesses, service clubs, and individuals and the Food Bank, working together to feed children in schools.

 Should children be fed at school?
 Schools are involved in encouraging the social, emotional, academic and physical growth of children.
 This food sharing effort addresses an area of physical need that exists for many families for a variety of reasons.
 The program does not pretend to solve the problems that lead to hungry and malnourished children.
 Rather, it attempts to provide support for children who are victims of circumstances beyond their control.
 Efforts are made to avoid stigma and to keep participation voluntary and non-threatening.